wendellcs/curso-python/README.md

-# Repositório criado para guardar o conteúdo do curso
+# Repositório criado para guardar o conteúdo do curso de Python

+- Conteúdo do básico ao avançado.